 What do you get the table tennis player who has everything?
 Why, a table tennis mug of course.
 It will be guaranteed to be their favourite mug at home or a badge of honour at work.

-Novelty table tennis t-shirts
+Cool table tennis t-shirts

 There are t-shirts for all sizes, male, female, kids and even babies.
+I particularly like this table tennis word cloud t-shirt.

 Table tennis books